The Importance of Hormonal Balance for Menopause

 Synthetic hormones are not identical or natural.
 In fact, one of the more common synthetic hormones, Premarin, comes from the urine of pregnant mares (horses).

 A synthetic molecule from a horse will obviously differ in molecular configuration from a hormone produced in the human body.

 This crucial difference may account for many of the adverse side effects reported by women who are treated with Premarin: elevated risk of heart attack, breast cancer, and stroke; cataracts; digestive distress; loss of scalp hair; headache, weight gain, swollen breasts, and fatigue are frequently reported.

 These nasty side effects are a direct result of the body having trouble accepting a synthetic molecule, similar to trying to “fit a round peg into a square hole.”

-Bio-identical hormones are more effect in “directing traffic” of estrogen metabolites into the 2-OH estrone pathway and produce fewer adverse side effects.
+Bio-identical hormones are more effective in “directing traffic” of estrogen metabolites into the 2-OH estrone pathway and produce fewer adverse side effects.

 So why aren’t more women opting for Bio-identical HRT?
 They might not be aware of it since the major drug companies prefer the synthetic approach.
 Why?
 Because synthetic hormones can be patented and are thus a continuing cash-cow.

 The delivery method is also important.
 Oral hormones are not a good choice since they must be metabolized by the liver.
 This makes the liver work harder and diminishes the effectiveness of the hormone.
 Also, there are reports of elevated liver enzymes from users of oral hormones, and that is something no one needs.